It's a common requirement to expose applications, either publicly or internally, with secure, TLS-encrypted endpoints.

 Web applications should use HTTPS endpoints, and it's a strong security recommendation to use end-to-end encryption for internal communication between your applications and services.

-Kore installs and configures the cert-manager application in each managed Kubernetes cluster, which automatically creates and manages X.509 certificates (used by TLS) for Kubernetes Ingress objects and other requirements.
+Wayfinder automatically installs and configures the cert-manager application in each managed Kubernetes cluster, which creates and manages X.509 certificates (used by TLS) for Kubernetes Ingress objects and other requirements.

 cert-manager builds on top of Kubernetes, introducing certificate authorities and certificates as first-class resource types in the Kubernetes API.
-This makes it possible to provide certificates as a service to developers working within your Kubernetes cluster.
+This makes it possible to provide 'certificates as a service' to developers working within a Kubernetes cluster.